Yehuda Solomon: Moshav

 Solomon played together with his neighbor Duvid Swirsky from a young age, and the two formed the Moshav Band in 1996.
 They have released ten albums since 1998 and have been credited, alongside Blue Fringe and Soulfarm, with pioneering a new movement of Jewish rock in the 1990s.

 Other activities

-Since moving to Los Angeles, Solomon has been the chazzan and prayer leader at the Happy Minyan, one of the largest Carlebach minyanim in the country.
+While living in Los Angeles, Solomon was the chazzan and prayer leader at the Happy Minyan, one of the largest Carlebach minyanim in the country.

 He has worked several times with Jewish reggae singer Matisyahu; while Solomon provided Hebrew vocals on Matisyahu's song "Two Child One Drop" from his Shattered EP (2008).
 In 2016, Solomon and Jewish rapper Kosha Dillz made a surprise appearance on stage during a Matisyahu concert at the Wiltern Theatre.

 He was one of the judges on the fourth season of A Jewish Star, a YouTube-based reality singing competition for Jewish singers.
 His fellow judges included Gad Elbaz, Lipa Schmeltzer, Yossi Green, and Yeedle Werdyger.